backdrop-contrib/imce/README.txt

 - detects tinymce action automatically and throws necessary .js to activate image browser thatcan be reached byclicking the browse icon in popups.

+- javascript-based file sorting.

+- scaling of big images to allowed dimensions.

+- highlighting of newly uploaded files or files that come from tinyMCE.